janeczku/go-dnsmasq/README.md

 #### Run from the commandline

-Download the binary for your OS from the [releases page](https://github.com/janeczku/go-dnsmasq/releases/latest). go-dnsmasq is available in two versions.
-The minimal binary (go-dnsmasq-min) has a lower memory footprint but doesn't include caching, stats reporting and systemd support.
+Download the binary for your OS from the [releases page](https://github.com/janeczku/go-dnsmasq/releases/latest).

+go-dnsmasq is available in two versions.
+The minimal binary (`go-dnsmasq-min`) has a lower memory footprint but doesn't include caching, stats reporting and systemd support.

    sudo ./go-dnsmasq [options]

-#### Run inside an Alpine Linux Docker container
+#### Run as a Docker container

 ```sh
 docker run -d -e DNSMASQ_LISTEN=0.0.0.0 -p 53:53/udp -p 53:53 \